Test strategy: Test schedule

 A test plan should make an estimation of how long it will take to complete the testing phase.
 There are many requirements to complete testing phases.
 First, testers have to execute all test cases at least once.
 Furthermore, if a defect was found, the developers will need to fix the problem.
 The testers should then re-test the failed test case until it is functioning correctly.
-Last but not the least, the tester need to conduct regression testing towards the end of the cycle to make sure the developers did not accidentally break parts of the software while fixing another part.
+Last but not the least, the testers need to conduct regression testing towards the end of the cycle to make sure the developers did not accidentally break parts of the software while fixing another part.
 This can occur on test cases that were previously functioning properly.

 The test schedule should also document the number of testers available for testing.
 If possible, assign test cases to each tester.

 It is often difficult to make an accurate estimate of the test schedule since the testing phase involves many uncertainties.
 Planners should take into account the extra time needed to accommodate contingent issues.
 One way to make this approximation is to look at the time needed by the previous releases of the software.
 If the software is new, multiplying the initial testing schedule approximation by two is a good way to start.

 Regression test approach

 When a particular problem is identified, the programs are debugged and the fix is applied to the program.
 To make sure that the fix works, the program will be tested again for that criterion.
 Regression tests will reduce the likelihood that one fix creates some other problems in that program or in any other interface.
-So, a set of related test cases may have to be repeated again, to test whether anything else is affected by a particular fix.
+So, a set of related test cases may have to be repeated, to test whether anything else is affected by a particular fix.
 How this is going to be carried out must be elaborated in this section.

 Consider different testing levels when selecting regression test cases.
 Unit-, integration- and system test cases are good candidates.
 Select cases that have direct relationship with the fix and also include few business critical cases that prove basic business scenarios still work.
 Remember also that non-functional testing (security, performance, usability) plays an important role in proving business continuation.

 In some companies, whenever there is a fix in one unit, all unit test cases for that unit will be repeated.